 Note; Left takes you past the Joyce Athletic Fields and into Keene State College.

 The trail now heads out of town along a hard packed dirt surface and comes to Route 101 at 0.6 miles.
-Note; Future plans call for building a South Bridge over this busy road.
-Nothing approved as of June 2014.
+Note; A pedestrian bridge is currently under construction across this busy road as of August 2016.